Reviewing the Wireframes and UI

 - Optionally another team member for a second opinion and typos check

-There are good, useful comments, and bad, unproductive ones.
-Writing good comments is important.
+There are actionable, useful comments, and non-actionable, unproductive ones.
+Writing actionable comments is important.
 Otherwise, a lot of back-and-forth between the client and the designer will take place.
 Again, this slows down the process and frustrates the designers.

-A bad comment is vague, without opinions or explanations when necessary, and generally doesn’t give any real indication as to how to fix the problem.
+A non-actionable comment is vague, without opinions or explanations when necessary, and generally doesn’t give any real indication as to how to fix the problem.

 I don’t like this.